GilDev/TaraniTunes/README.md

 3. Put the “SD” switch in the middle position to start playing.
 Put it back in the up position to stop/pause the song.
 4. Put “SD” in the down position to select a random song from your playlist.
 5. You can press throttle trims down and up to play next and previous song respectively.
-6. The next song will automatically and Timer3 will reset to 0 it wall also reset if you change songs.
+6. The next song will automatically play and Timer3 will reset to 0
+7. The Timer will also reset if you change songs.

 French instructions
 -------------------